KingasRahd/YTIntel/README.md

 ---

+## 🚨 Problem
+YouTube is overflowing with valuable content — but when a user wants to learn something specific, finding the right videos becomes a frustrating mess.

+Search results are noisy, clickbait-heavy, and popularity-driven

+Channel pages contain hundreds of videos with little guidance

+Even playlists, when available, are generic and not personalized

+Users waste time scrolling, guessing, and getting distracted, especially when they’re just trying to follow a goal like “learn AI for research” or “build confidence”

+For learners and upskillers, this is a huge productivity leak.

+---

+## ✅ How YTIntel Solves It
+YTIntel is an intelligent YouTube channel summarizer that helps users find only the most relevant videos from any channel — based on their personal goals.

+Using:

+🎯 User-defined goals

+📺 Channel video metadata (title, description, tags, etc.)

+🤖 Gemini LLM via LangChain for deep filtering

+📊 Relevance scoring and justification-based ranking

+## YTIntel:

+Picks only the videos that align with the user’s intent

+Categorizes them meaningfully (e.g., "Foundational", "Actionable Advice", etc.)

+Provides brief explanations for why each video was chosen

+Filters out everything else

+## In short:

+YTIntel turns chaotic video libraries into goal-focused learning paths — instantly.
+No playlists.
+No guesswork.
+No fluff.

+---

 ## 🚀 Features

 - 🔎 **Channel Summarization** – Quickly get a summary of the channel: name, subscribers, video count, etc.